 Policy 1-2.3.3: Medium-Density Residential.
 This Future Land Use Map land use designation is designed to indicate areas to be zoned for multi-family residential uses.
 The compatible zoning districts for this designation shall be R-2 or R-3 zoning districts.
 Included are townhouses, condominiums, and apartments.
-The maximum density is up to 17 units per acre on such properties.
-The floor area ratio shall not exceed 110% and as may be governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element and shall include the floor area of above grade, attached and unattached garages.
+The maximum density is up to 17 units per acre on such properties The floor area ratio shall not exceed 110% and as may be governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element and shall include the floor area of above grade, attached and unattached garages.
+Townhouse development, meaning a unit where floors one and two or floors one, two and three are interconnected living spaces shall be limited to no more than five units in a building before a break between buildings of at least twenty (20) feet.

 Policy 1-2.3.4: High-Density Residential.
 This Future Land Use Map land use designation is intended for multi-family residential use and is limited to properties approved for this designation prior to January 1, 2017.
 This future land use designation shall not be approved for or assigned to any property within the City that did not hold this land use designation as of January 1, 2017.
 The compatible zoning districts for this designation shall be R-3 or R-4 zoning districts.
 Included in this classification are townhouses, condominiums, and apartments.
-The maximum density is seventeen (17) twenty five (25) units per acre.
-The floor area ratio shall not exceed 110%200% and as may be governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element and shall include the floor area of above grade, attached and unattached garages.
+The maximum density is seventeen (17) units per acre.
+The floor area ratio shall not exceed 110% and as may be governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element and shall include the floor area of above grade, attached and unattached garages.